 Oligonucleotide Physicochemical Characteristics

-Our teams use mass spectrometry (MS) methods to determine the molecular weight of the oligo, typically using electrospray (ES) or Matrix Assisted Laser Desorption Ionization-Time of Flight (MALDI-TOF) techniques.
+Our teams use mass spectrometry (MS) methods to determine the molecular weight of the oligo, typically using electrospray ionisation (ESI).
+High resolution accurate-mass spectrometry (Orbitrap, QToF) allows accurate mass spec data (HRAM) to be generated to support characterisation requirements.
 We also provide a full set of physicochemical property testing including optical rotation, pH, pKa, and moisture content.

 Oligonucleotide Identity, Structure and Characterization